Hello friends! I’m frequently asked how it is our family affords to travel like we do.

 • When you apply and are approved for the Chase Sapphire Preferred credit card, you’ll have three months to meet the minimum spending requirement of $4,000.
 That may seem like a lot, but that’s only $1,334 a month and most people easily spend that.

-• As soon as you meet that amount, you’ll get the bonus 100,000 to use as you please.
-(Update: this offer is no longer available.
-Find out the current bonus being offered.)
+• As soon as you meet that amount, you’ll get the bonus points to use as you please.
+It’s usually 60,000 points, but be on the lookout because it has been as high as 100,000 points.

 Other Travel Perks Included

-In addition to the sign up bonus, you’ll also get a few extra perks.
-For starters, there are no foreign fees when you use this card.
-This is the one you want to take whenever you travel to another country.
+In addition to the sign-up bonus, you’ll also get a few extra perks.
+For starters, there are no foreign fees when you use this card, making it the one you want to take whenever you travel to another country.

 Primary car rental insurance is also covered when you pay for your rental car with this card.
 Waive the fee and save $10-15 per day.